run-x/opta-docs/content/en/Architecture/kubernetes.md

 - All 3rd party charts used are the official ones when applicable or provided by bitnami and version-locked.
 - All IAM roles for 3rd party charts are endowed with just the required permissions for their roles following the principle of least privilege.
-- All opta service deployments are bound to service accounts, with no extra K8s roles.
+- All Opta service deployments are bound to service accounts, with no extra K8s roles.
 - Opta currently does not modify the aws-auth configmap for EKS.
 - We use Helm V3